 Allocating between business and nonbusiness.
-If you entertain business and nonbusiness individuals at the same event, you must divide your entertainment expenses be-
+If you entertain business and nonbusiness individuals at the same event, you must divide your entertainment expenses between business and nonbusiness.
+You can deduct only the business part.
+If you cannot establish the part of the expense for each person participating, allocate the expense to each participant on a pro rata basis.